-Collaborative projects, especially with remote teams, thrive on transparency and organization.
+Collaborative projects, especially with teams, thrive on transparency and organization.
 When you outline your communication plan, make sure that you identify which project management software you use and how to use it.
 All conversations regarding specific tasks will be accessible to anyone who needs them.
 Solid organization techniques help projects move quicker by reducing repeat questions and centralizing knowledge.
 You can also go back and see what worked for previous tasks, which keeps you from repeating mistakes.

 Even if your team misses the mark with a project, use this as a learning opportunity.
 Sit down with your team and detail the steps and timeline of what happened, being careful to avoid blame, and identify where you could have avoided problems.
 Following this, sit down and develop a new procedure for smoother progress in the future.